 Conferences & Publications

 – Pérez Marín, A. (2021).
-Too little, too late?
-Higher Popular Music Education Reforms as a Strategy of Decoloniality for the Progress and Preservation of Ecuadorian Minorities.
-International Association for the Study of Popular Music – German Speaking Branch (IASPM D-A-CH) 2021, Paderborn, Germany.
+Too little, too late?: Higher Popular Music Education Reforms as a Strategy of Decoloniality for the Progress and Preservation of Ecuadorian Minorities.
+International Association for the Study of Popular Music – German Speaking Branch (IASPM D-A-CH) 2021, Univeristy of Paderborn, Germany.

 – Pérez Marín, A. (2020).
 La música nacional y su demo-censura en la educación musical, Revista JamIn, 2: 28-52.